 - 1.1.1 Employees Prefer Remote and Hybrid Work

 - 2. You Can’t Step into the Future of Work Without Video

-- 3.6 Reasons Why Recorded Video Has a Crucial Role to Play in the Future of Work
+- 2.1 Five Reasons Why Video Is Key to the Future of Work

 What the Future of Work Looks Like